mplawner/docker-network-check/README.md

 # Docker Container Monitor and Notifier

-This script monitors Docker containers, checks their external IP addresses, identifies if they are running over a VPN, measures their internet speed, and sends notifications via Telegram with the results.
+This script monitors Docker containers, checks their external IP addresses, identifies if they are running over a VPN, measures their internet speed, and sends notifications via various applications with the results.

 ## Prerequisites

 - Python 3
 - Docker
 - `requests` library for Python
-- Telegram Bot Token and Chat ID
+- Telegram Bot Token and Chat ID (Optional)
+- Prowl API (Optional)

 ## Setup